collinb9/understatAPI/README.md

 - Push your changes `git push`
 - Come back to the repo on github, and click on Pull requests -> New pull request

-Before a pull request can be merged the code will have to pass a number of checks that are run using TravisCI.
+Before a pull request can be merged the code will have to pass a number of checks that are run using CircleCI.
 These checks are

 - Check that the code has been formatted using [black](https://github.com/psf/black)
 - Lint the code using [pylint](https://github.com/PyCQA/pylint)